ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleSearchApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.PeopleSearchApi();
+let apiInstance = new DocspaceApiJavascript.PeopleSearchApi();
-let id = 9846; // Number | The user ID.
 let opts = {
-  'employeeStatus': new DocspaceApiTypescript.EmployeeStatus(), // EmployeeStatus | The user status.
+  'employeeStatus': new DocspaceApiJavascript.EmployeeStatus(), // EmployeeStatus | The user status.
+  'groupId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The group ID.
-  'activationStatus': new DocspaceApiTypescript.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
+  'activationStatus': new DocspaceApiJavascript.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
+  'employeeType': new DocspaceApiJavascript.EmployeeType(), // EmployeeType | The user type.
+  'employeeTypes': [null], // [Number] | The list of user types.
-  'excludeShared': true, // Boolean | Specifies whether to exclude the user sharing settings or not.
+  'isAdministrator': true, // Boolean | Specifies if the user is an administrator or not.
+  'payments': new DocspaceApiJavascript.Payments(), // Payments | The user payment status.
+  'accountLoginType': new DocspaceApiJavascript.AccountLoginType(), // AccountLoginType | The account login type.
+  'quotaFilter': new DocspaceApiJavascript.QuotaFilter(), // QuotaFilter | The quota filter (All - 0, Default - 1, Custom - 2).
-  'includeShared': true, // Boolean | Specifies whether to include the user sharing settings or not.
+  'withoutGroup': true, // Boolean | Specifies whether the user should be a member of a group or not.
+  'excludeGroup': true, // Boolean | Specifies whether the user should be a member of the group with the specified ID.
-  'invitedByMe': true, // Boolean | Specifies whether the user was invited by the current user or not.
+  'invitedByMe': true, // Boolean | Specifies whether the user is invited by the current user or not.
   'inviterId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The inviter ID.
-  'area': new DocspaceApiTypescript.Area(), // Area | The user area.
+  'area': new DocspaceApiJavascript.Area(), // Area | The filter area.
-  'employeeTypes': [null], // [EmployeeType] | The list of user types.
-  'count': 1234, // Number | The maximum number of users to be retrieved in the request.
+  'count': 1234, // Number | The maximum number of items to be retrieved in the response.
-  'startIndex': 1234, // Number | The zero-based index of the first record to retrieve in a paged query.
+  'startIndex': 1234, // Number | The zero-based index of the first item to be retrieved in a filtered result set.
+  'sortBy': "some text", // String | Specifies the property or field name by which the results should be sorted.
+  'sortOrder': new DocspaceApiJavascript.SortOrder(), // SortOrder | The order in which the results are sorted.
-  'filterSeparator': "some text", // String | The character or string used to separate multiple filter values in a filtering query.
+  'filterSeparator': "some text", // String | Represents the separator used to split filter criteria in query parameters.
-  'filterValue': "some text" // String | The filter text value used for searching or filtering user results.
+  'filterValue': "some text" // String | The search text used to filter results based on user input.
 };
-apiInstance.getUsersWithRoomShared(id, opts, (error, data, response) => {
+apiInstance.getSimpleByFilter(opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {